QuentinWach/Hack-Computer/docs/2_Boolean_Arithmetic.md

 Let's build up the individual modules which are typical for ALUs within CPUs, step-by-step. 😊 Note that the HACK architecture is extremely simplified.
-If you do some research and compare the Verilog I show below to that of other designs, you'll quickly notice the simplicity.
+Compare the Verilog I show below to that of other designs and you'll quickly notice the simplicity.

 ## Half-Adder
 A half-adder is a digital circuit that adds two single binary digits and produces a sum and a carry.
 The sum is the XOR of the inputs, while the carry is the AND of the inputs.